GutiSoftware/FPU-Extended-Calculator/README.md

 Take a look the new repository: Extended-precision-in-Delphi for changes in the new code.

-if you only want the last executable file this with maximun amount of significant digits this is the one: CalFPUEnglish25MaxDig.exe
+if you only want the last executable file this with maximun amount of significant digits this is the one: CalFPUEnglish26MaxDig.exe

-There is a version (CalcFPUenglishRound.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.
+There is a version (CalcFPUenglish26Round.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.

 Added file: ChangesInThecomledDELPHIcodeToGetExtendedPrecision.txt to explain the improve code in the new version 2.1